Russia / Japan

 The Body

-The body is medium to large and powerfully built — the cold-climate island origin has produced a cat of genuine substance and robustness.
+The body is medium to large and powerfully built — the cold-climate island origin has produced a cat of substantial robustness.
 The chest is broad, the back is straight and strong, and the hindquarters are powerful.
 The hind legs are slightly longer than the front legs, giving the cat a slightly elevated rump and a characteristic rolling, springy gait that the short tail makes more visible.
 Males weigh 10 to 15 pounds; females 7 to 11 pounds.

 The Coat

 The Kurilean Bobtail comes in both shorthaired and semi-longhaired varieties.
 The shorthaired coat is dense, resilient, and close-lying with a moderate undercoat.
-The semi-longhaired coat is longer on the ruff, belly, and britches, with a softer undercoat that provides genuine cold-weather insulation.
+The semi-longhaired coat is longer on the ruff, belly, and britches, with a softer undercoat that provides effective cold-weather insulation.
 Both varieties come in all colors and patterns.

 Head and Eyes